-Continental Clothing Company Limited, incorporated in England in 1998, is a manufacturer and direct wholesale distributor of ready-to-print T-shirts, sweatshirts, young fashion and childrenswear since 1994.
+Continental Clothing Company Limited is a manufacturer and direct wholesale distributor of ready-to-print T-shirts, sweatshirts, young fashion and childrenswear since 1994.
+It became incorporated in England and Wales in 1998.
 The Company was the innovator of the wholesale fitted T-shirt in Europe, and continues to lead the way in terms of innovation and design.
 The focus has always been and will continue to be on creating high quality, expertly styled garments for markets such as fashion retail, music merchandise, corporate promotions and leisure.

-The Company owns three unique brands - Continental[®], EarthPositive[®] and Salvage^M - that are among the most up-to-date wholesale blank T-shirt brands in the world.
+The Company owns three unique brands - Continental[®], EarthPositive[®] and Salvage[®] - that are among the most up-to-date wholesale blank T-shirt brands in the world.
 The Company strives to provide the consumer with stylish, quality and value products that are fit for purpose.